 The Mesopotamians not only revered their gods but also the souls of those who had gone on to the underworld.
-The Mesopotamian paradise (known as "Dilmun" to the Sumerians) was the land of the immortal gods and was not given the same sort of attention the underworld received.
-The Mesopotamian underworld, where the souls of departed humans went, was a dark and dreary land from which no one ever returned but, even so, a spirit who had not been honored properly in burial could still find ways to inflict misery on the living.
+The Mesopotamian paradise (known as Dilmun to the Sumerians) was the land of the immortal gods and was not given the same sort of attention the underworld received.
+The Mesopotamian underworld (Kurnugia, Irkalla, or Allatu) where the souls of departed humans went, was a dark and dreary land from which no one ever returned, but even so, a spirit who had not been honored properly in burial could still find ways to slip out and inflict misery on the living.

-As the dead were often buried under or near the home, each house had a small shrine to the dead inside (sometimes a 'chapel' built on to the existing homes of the more affluent, as seen at Ur) where daily sacrifices of food and drink were made to the spirits of the departed.
-If one had done one's duty to the gods and others in the community, but still suffered some unfortunate fate, a Necromancer was consulted to see if perhaps one had offended the spirits of the dead in some way.
+As the dead were often buried under or near the home, each house had a small shrine to the dead inside (sometimes a chapel built onto the existing homes of the more affluent, as seen at Ur) where daily sacrifices of food and drink were made to the spirits of the departed.
+Should one fail in one's duties to the dead, one could expect to be haunted, and ghosts in ancient Mesopotamia were understood as a fact of life like any other.
+If, however, one had done one's duty to the departed and honored the gods and others in the community, but still suffered some unfortunate fate or string of bad luck, a necromancer was consulted to see if one had unknowingly offended the spirits of the dead in some way.

-The famous Babylonian poem Ludlul bēl nēmeqi of 1700 BCE (known as "the Sumerian Job" owing to its similarity to the Biblical Book of Job) makes mention of this when the speaker, Tabu-Utul-Bel (known in Sumerian as Laluralim) in questioning the cause of his suffering, says how he consulted the Necromancer, “but he opened not my understanding."
-Like the Book of Job, the Ludlul bēl nēmeqi asks why bad things happen to good people and, in Laluralim's case, asserts that he did nothing to offend fellow man, gods or spirits to merit the misfortune he is suffering.
+The famous Babylonian poem Ludlul-Bel-Nemeqi of c.
+1700 BCE (known as "the Sumerian Job" owing to its similarity to the biblical Book of Job) makes mention of this when the speaker, Tabu-Utul-Bel (known in Sumerian as Laluralim) in questioning the cause of his suffering, says how he consulted the necromancer, "but he opened not my understanding."
+Like the Book of Job, the Ludlul-Bel-Nemeqi asks why bad things happen to good people, and, in Laluralim's case, asserts that he did nothing to offend fellow man, gods, or spirits to merit the misfortune he is suffering.

 Divination was another important aspect of Mesopotamian religion and was developed to a high degree.
-A clay model of a sheep's liver, found at Mari, indicates in great detail how a Diviner was to go about interpreting the messages found in that organ of the sheep.
+A clay model of a sheep's liver, found at Mari, indicates in great detail how a diviner was to go about interpreting the messages found in that organ.
 To the Mesopotamians, divination was a scientific method of interpreting and understanding the messages from the gods in earthly contexts.
-If a certain type of bird acted in an unusual way it could mean one thing, while if it acted in another, the gods were saying something different.
+If a certain type of bird acted in an unusual way, it could mean one thing, while if it acted in another, the gods were saying something different.

 Influence of Mesopotamian Myths

 The people of Mesopotamia relied on their gods for every aspect of their lives, from calling on Kulla, the god of bricks, to help in the laying of the foundation of a house, to petitioning the goddess Lama for protection, and so developed many tales concerning these deities.
-The myths, legends, hymns, prayers and poems surrounding the Mesopotamian gods and their interaction with the people introduced many of the plots, symbols and characters which modern-day readers are acquainted with such as
+The myths, legends, hymns, prayers, and poems surrounding the Mesopotamian gods and their interaction with the people introduced many of the plots, symbols, and characters which modern-day readers are acquainted with, including:

-- the tale of the Great Flood (The Atrahasis),
+- the tale of the Great Flood (The Atrahasis, Eridu Genesis, Gilgamesh),

 - the tale of a wise man/prophet taken up to heaven (The Myth of Etana),